 When Can You Appeal for More Financial Aid?

-You can appeal for more financial aid at any time.
+You can appeal for more financial aid at any time, including:

-It is best to appeal for more financial aid as soon as the special circumstance has occurred.
+It is best to appeal for more financial aid as soon as an exceptional circumstance has occurred.
 For example, if a parent has lost their job, appeal for more financial aid as soon as you’ve received the layoff notice or termination letter.
-The sooner you appeal for more financial aid, the most likely you are to get a favorable result.
+The sooner you appeal for more financial aid, the more likely you will get a favorable result.

 Note that an appeal lasts for only one year.
 If the special circumstances still apply, you must appeal again in subsequent years.